client guides · 06 Nov 2022

 Now, you need to go to App Store Connect and choose the iOS app you want to publish.
 Here, you need to add the app’s screenshots (in JPG or PNG) and essential information.

 You can upload up to ten screenshots.
 Apple requires uploading screenshots for 6.5-inch and 5.5-inch iPhones.
-Check out Screenshot specifications to find out all of Apple’s requirements.
+Check out the Screenshot specifications to study Apple’s requirements.
 Screenshots need to be both informative and catchy.
-The first two screenshots (if there is no app preview) are shown in search results, which is why they are very important — they are one of the first things the user sees.
+The first two screenshots (if there is no app preview) are shown in search results, which makes them one of the first things the user sees.
 Screenshots can be different for each supported language.

 An app preview is an optional short video demonstrating the core app features.
 It can be up to 30 seconds long, and you can add up to 3 app previews.
 Similar to screenshots, the app preview can be localized.

 The promotional text is the only field you can update without adding a new version of the app to the App Store.
-The users can see the promotional field before they press the “Read More” button.
+Users can see the promotional field before they press the “Read More” button.
 This is an optional field.

 The description field contains all the information about app features.
 It should not exceed 4000 symbols.

-Keywords make your app more searchable, help users find it in the App Store, and boost your App Store listing.
+Keywords make your app more searchable, help users discover it in the App Store, and boost your App Store listing.
 Here are some requirements for keywords:

 This is the URL where users can get help.
 It is a required field.